Final report for GS19-215

 - Measure the impact of the plots on crop output.

-All sampling was conducting at official NCDA&CS research stations.
-When selecting sites from across the state we first focused on selecting stations distributed amongst the different ecoregions.
-Second, we selected sites with the highest quality pollinator habitat – for this study high quality habitat meant high seed take and high bloom as well as high floral diversity – in order to minimize variation at the plot level.
-And third, sites that already regularly plant soybeans were prioritized.
-This resulted in 8 out of the 18 research stations being selected for this study: Peanut Belt Research Station (upper coastal), Caswell Research Farm (central coastal), Horticulture Crops Research Station – Clinton (central coastal), Border Belt Tobacco Research Station (lower coastal), Horticulture Crops Research Station – Castle Hayne (lower coastal), Piedmont Research Station (piedmont), Mountain Research Station (mountain), and Mountain Horticulture Crops Research and Extension Center (mountain).
+Sampling was conducted in 2019, again at established pollinator habitat at NCDA&CS research stations.
+In total we sampled at eight research stations that represented different ecoregions of the state, had high quality pollinator habitat (for this study high quality habitat meant high seed take and high bloom as well as high floral diversity), and regularly plant soybeans were prioritized: Peanut Belt Research Station (upper coastal), Caswell Research Farm (central coastal), Horticulture Crops Research Station - Clinton (central coastal), Border Belt Tobacco Research Station (lower coastal), Horticulture Crops Research Station - Castle Hayne (lower coastal), Piedmont Research Station (piedmont), Mountain Research Station (mountain), and Mountain Horticulture Crops Research and Extension Center (mountain).

 At each of the 8 sites, sampling occurred at 3 fields.
-The first field, the pollinator habitat, was an established sampling plot that has been maintained since 2016.
+The first field was the established pollinator habitat.
 The second field, the near soybean field, was the closest field as possible to the habitat where soy was to be grown in order to measure the impact the presence of habitat has on yield.
 And the third field, the far soybean field, was the furthest field as possible to the habitat where the soy was to be grown in order to act as a control as the presence of the habitat should not directly impact yield.
 There was variation between sites with how close the near and far fields were to the habitat, but there was no overlap between the near and far field distances between the sites.
 All near fields were within 270 meters from the habitat, with the closest being 9 meters away.
 All the far fields were more than 320 meters from the habitat with the furthest being 3700 meters away.
-This gradient allowed us to evaluate distance from habitat in several different ways while also being field realistic.
 All soybean fields selected grew indeterminate plants, although variety varied across the state.
-Only two of the eight sites used seed treated seeds (Mountain Horticulture Crops Research and Extension Center and Peanut Belt Research Station).
-All stations applied either an insecticide, an herbicide, or both to the fields, but they were all applied before bloom, at first bloom, at late bloom, or after bloom.
-No pesticides were applied during peak bloom of the crop.

 We used two sampling methods in all 3 fields, visual surveys and netting surveys.
 Both survey methods were conducted using haphazard transects through the fields.
 In all 3 fields, only floral visitors were documented in order to truly document the community of flower visiting pollinators.
 Any insect found on leaves, the ground, or air was not documented.
 We spent 30 minutes total in each field, during which time both survey methods were used.
 We surveyed each field twice per day, once in the morning and once in the afternoon, in order to account for any temporal variation.
 The order in which we visited each field was randomly determined, for both the morning and afternoon sampling, to make sure the order in which we sampled the fields was not repeated.
 We sampled the fields 2 – 3 times over the bloom period depending on bloom longevity of the soybean fields (pollinator plot surveys were only conducted during the same day as soybean surveys, so once the soybean had senesced, we stopped sampling).
 Surveys were conducted when the soybean fields were between the R2 and R5 stages.